aroumie1997/visual-odometry-project/README.md

 _**Note:**_ The code prompts you to enter a number corresponding to the dataset you want to test.

+**Step 6 (Optional):** Run 'main_truthScale.m' in 'MATLAB'.

+Runs version of implementation where translation scale between keyframes is synced with ground truth data.

+_**Note:**_ The code prompts you to enter a number corresponding to the dataset you want to test.
+Malaga dataset is not allowed as it does not have ground truth data.

 ## References

 [1] [Vision Algorithms for Mobile Robotics Webpage](http://rpg.ifi.uzh.ch/teaching.html)